awsdocs/aws-systems-manager-user-guide/doc_source/maintenance-window-walkthroughs.md

 # Maintenance window walkthroughs<a name="maintenance-window-walkthroughs"></a>

 The walkthroughs in this section show you how to create an AWS Systems Manager maintenance window using either the AWS Command Line Interface \(AWS CLI\) or the Systems Manager console\.
-The maintenance window that you create updates SSM Agent on managed instances\.
+The maintenance window that you create updates SSM Agent on managed nodes\.

 **Topics**
 + [Walkthrough: Create a maintenance window to update SSM Agent \(AWS CLI\)](mw-walkthrough-cli.md)